xiao-nx/xiao-nx.github.io/_teaching/2014-spring-teaching-1.md

 ---
-title: "Data Minging"
+title: "Teaching experience 1"
 collection: teaching
-type: "Master Course"
+type: "Undergraduate course"
 permalink: /teaching/2014-spring-teaching-1
-venue: "Maastricht University"
+venue: "University 1, Department"
-date: 2021 fall
+date: 2014-01-01
-location: "Maastricht, The Netherlands"
+location: "City, Country"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.